cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/ldap-integration.md

 Groups will be looked up under ou=departments,o=myorg,dc=slapd,dc=example.
 The uid for an object will be retrieved by consulting the username attribute on the returned user.

 Group lookup will be performed up to three levels.
 For example, if jbloggs is in the Development group, which is in the Technical group and the Research group, both of which are in the IT group then jbloggs will be considered to be in the Development, Technical, Research, and IT groups.
 Note that these groups will actually be provided with their full LDAP DN- e.g. cn=Development,ou=departments,o=myorg,dc=slapd,dc=example.
-These DNs must be used when assigning group membership on the manager.
+These DNs must be used when assigning group membership on the {{< param cfy_manager_name >}}.

 ### How {{< param cfy_manager_name >}} Works with the LDAP Service

-When integrating with an LDAP system, {{< param product_name >}} will not allow you to manage users from the Manager, to prevent conflicts between the two systems.
-Instead, users will log into {{< param product_name >}} with their LDAP credentials, and the Manager will authenticate them against the LDAP service.
+When integrating with an LDAP system, {{< param product_name >}} will not allow you to manage users from the {{< param cfy_manager_name >}}, to prevent conflicts between the two systems.
+Instead, users will log into {{< param product_name >}} with their LDAP credentials, and the {{< param cfy_manager_name >}} will authenticate them against the LDAP service.
 To finish the authorization process into {{< param product_name >}}, the users will have to belong (directly, or via nested groups) to an LDAP group connected to one or more {{< param product_name >}} Tenants.

 #### Connecting {{< param product_name >}} user-groups with the LDAP groups
 To create this connection between the LDAP system and {{< param product_name >}} you must create user-groups in {{< param product_name >}} that represent your LDAP user groups.